 Where: Seneca Park Zoo

-There is a fee of $75, due upon acceptance, to participate in the ZooTeen Program.
+There is a fee of $100, due upon acceptance, to participate in the ZooTeen Program.
 This fee covers the cost of:

-ZooTeen interviews: May
+ZooTeen interviews: May 2017

-ZooTeen training dates: Two Saturdays in June
+ZooTeen training dates: Two Saturdays in June 2017

-ZooTeen program dates: July 5 through August 21
+ZooTeen program dates: July 5 through August 21, 2017

-The ZooTeen Leaders program is a year-long opportunity to learn at the Zoo through activities designed by and for youth, focusing on communication skills, career development and conservation, based on local and global environmental issues.
-Participants attend weekly meetings and work on projects that develop team-building, communication skills and conservation knowledge.
-ZooTeen Leaders are mentors for the summer ZooTeen program, developing training for ZooTeens and content for ZooTeen summer stations and acting as role models for their peers.
+The ZooTeen Leaders program is a year-long opportunity to learn at the Zoo through engaging activities, staff presentations, and guest speakers.
+ZooTeen Leaders attend weekly meetings and work on projects that develop team-building, communication skills, and conservation knowledge.
+ZooTeen Leaders also serve as mentors for the summer ZooTeen program, helping to develop training for ZooTeens and content for ZooTeen summer stations and acting as role models for their peers.

-Who: Students entering 9th through 12th grade are invited to apply.
+Who: Students entering 9th through 12th grade.

-There is a fee of $125, due upon acceptance, to participate in the ZooTeen Leaders Program.
+There is a fee of $150, due upon acceptance.
 Payment plans are available.
 This fee covers the cost of: